noemiernst/code2class/README.md

 ## Quickstart

-1. `./download_preprocessed.sh` to get the pre-processed datasets from the code2seq paper.
+1. `./download_preprocess.sh` to get the datasets from the code2seq paper.
-  - Note: by default the 1 datasets from code2seq are commented out.
+2. `./preprocess.sh` to create necessary dictionary and format data.
-2. `python run.py`
+3. `python run.py`

 ## Data

+### Context/Example Format
 We have a training, testing and validation file, where:
   * Each row is an example.
   * Each example is a space-delimited list of fields, where: